official-pikafish/Pikafish/README.md

   * [Copying.txt][license-link], a text file containing the GNU General Public License version 3.

+  * [NNUE-License.txt][nnue-license-link], a text file containing the License for NNUE weights.

   * [AUTHORS][authors-link], a text file with the list of authors for the official Pikafish project.

   * [src][src-link], a subdirectory containing the full source code, including a Makefile